greenm01/ec4x/docs/ec4x_specs.md

 Three fleets containing a combined total of five Level 3 Raiders enter combat.
 The player rolls for stealth for each fleet individually, and is successful on all.
 The player rolled a total of five times, with three successful rolls.

 The opposing player has four fleets converging on the same battle space.
 The first two fleets each contain one Level 1 ELINT Scout, and the other two fleets each have two Level 2 ELINT Scouts.
-The player rolls a totol of four times (for each fleet) on the Detection Table, applying modifiers, and achieves two successful rolls.
+The player rolls a total of four times (for each fleet) on the Detection Table, applying modifiers, and achieves two successful rolls.

 The cloaked fleets go undetected.